The Complete Guide to Choosing and Using a Password Manager Safely

 People manage dozens of online accounts

-Data breaches are increasing
+Data breaches are increasing every year

-Password reuse is common
+Password reuse is still very common

-Phishing attacks are more sophisticated
+Phishing attacks are becoming more advanced

 Two-factor authentication is widely supported